Publix moving forward with 16th supermarket in Charleston region

 That's why a Florida-based grocery chain is moving forward with plans for its 16th supermarket in the Charleston area.

-Publix recently filed for permits from the state's environmental regulators to build a 51,454-square-foot store at 1612 Beech Hill Road across from the developing Summers Corner neighborhood south of Summerville.
+Publix recently filed for permits from state environmental regulators to build a 51,454-square-foot store at 1612 Beech Hill Road across from the developing Summers Corner neighborhood south of Summerville.

 The Lakeland, Fla.-based food chain paid $3.05 million for the property in 2017.